saveetha17/NoteTaker/README.md

 ## Description

-Note Taker is an application that can be used to write and save notes which will use an Express.js back end to save and retrieve note from a JSON file.
+Note Taker is an application that can be used to write,save and delete notes which will use an Express.js back end to save and retrieve note from a JSON file.

 ## Technologies Used